L. E. Baynes

 Leslie Everett Baynes (23 March 1902 – 13 March 1989) was an English aeronautical engineer.

 Early life

-Born at Barnes, Surrey, on 23 March 1902 the son of James and Florence Baynes.
+Born in Barnes, Surrey, on 23 March 1902 the son of James and Florence Baynes.
 Baynes was educated at Gresham's School, Norfolk, leaving school at the age of sixteen to join an aircraft company.
 He developed engineering skills at school and in industry.

 Career

 After leaving school, Baynes started work in the fledgling aircraft industry with Airco (The Aircraft Manufacturing Company) at Hendon Aerodrome.
 From there, he moved on to Short Brothers at Rochester, where he redesigned the Short Singapore flying boat.

 In 1930, Baynes designed the Scud light sailplane, built at first by Brant Aircraft Limited at Croydon.
 The Scud was successful, and in 1931, Baynes went into partnership with E.D.
 Abbott as Abbott-Baynes Sailplanes Ltd, of Farnham, Surrey, to build Scud 1 sailplanes, and later the Scud 2 (1932).
 In 1935, a Scud II flown by Mungo Buxton took the British Height Record for a glider to 8,750 feet (2,666 m).

 In 1935, Sir John Carden, an authority on tank design who was interested in gliding, outlined to Baynes his requirements for a self-launching sailplane.
 Baynes designed the Scud III sailplane, built by Abbott-Baynes Sailplanes, which when fitted with an engine was called the Carden-Baynes Auxiliary.
 That carried a retractable 249 cc Villiers engine mounted on top of the fuselage.
 The engine drove a pusher-propeller and produced 9 bhp, and the capacity of the fuel tank was enough to run the engine for thirty minutes.
 The 249 cc Auxiliary is believed to be the lowest-powered aircraft in the history of powered flight.

 Also in 1935, the Mignet HM.14 Pou du Ciel "Flying Flea" built and flown by Stephen Appleby, was rebuilt by Abbott-Baynes Sailplanes, incorporating modifications designed by Baynes, who had witnessed its forced landing at Heston Aerodrome.
 The success of the Flying Flea family of homebuilt aircraft arose from an English translation of Mignet's book, The Flying Flea (1935), showing readers how to build their own aircraft at home.
 Abbott-Baynes Sailplanes Ltd went into limited production of a developed version named the Baynes Cantilever Pou.